ClementNerma/Rave/docs/books/hybrid.md

 println!("The area is: " + area);
 ```

-Here, the compiler will understand we want to do a concatenation because the first entity is a string, and the second one a number.
+Here, the compiler will understand we want to do a concatenation because the first value is a string, and the second one a number.
 So it will perform the concatenation.

 #### Bonus: String expressions